 - "Actual Knowledge"

-- Proximate Cause – You must be able to specifically articulate how you fell.
+- Proximate Cause – You must be able to articulate how you fell specifically.

 While not really focused upon in dismissing this case, the Court did make a point to consider the Plaintiff’s testimony as to how she fell.
 In essence, the Plaintiff states that she must have fallen over the groove because her foot “caught” something.
 The Court did not find that was enough because she couldn’t say with certainty exactly how she fell.
 If you cannot say exactly how you fell, your case will be very difficult.

 - You must not have contributed to your fall – at all.

 Virginia imposes a law called contributory negligence.
 Under contributory negligence, if you are found to be even 1% at fault for the accident, you don’t recover.
 That means if you weren’t looking where you were walking, you were on your cell phone, or you were doing something else distracting, the defense will argue that you contributed to the accident by not being aware of your surrounding.
 While you may think that’s ridiculous, be fully aware that that is the law in Virginia.
 Many cases have been lost on this point.

 What Should You Take Away from This Article?

 If you’ve been hurt in a slip and fall accident, this is the analysis that will need to take place to determine if you have a case.
 As you can see, the cards are stacked high in Virginia.
 Personal injury litigation is costly and time-consuming.
 So before you decide you want to file your claim, you need to consult with an attorney and be able to answer YES to ALL of these questions.